-| | You don’t always have to have a Total Knee Replacement
+You don’t always have to have a Total Knee Replacement

-Dr. Parr is one of a handful of orthopedic surgeons in the United States providing MAKOplasty joint resurfacing as an early treatment option for osteoarthritis of the knee.
+Dr. Parr is one of a handful of orthopedic surgeons in the country providing MAKOplasty joint resurfacing as an early treatment option for osteoarthritis of the knee.
+Learn why this relatively new surgical procedure is so appreciated by his patients and how it might be able to help you. |

 |